Burger King grilled chicken sandwiches

-The fast-food restaurant chain Burger King was the first major fast food chain to introduce a grilled chicken sandwich to the marketplace, in 1990, six months before Wendy's and four years before McDonald's.
-Since then, Burger King, and its Australian franchise Hungry Jack's have offered a variety of grilled chicken sandwiches, as have Wendy's and McDonald's.
+The fast-food restaurant chain Burger King was the first major fast food chain to introduce a grilled chicken burger to the marketplace, in 1990, six months before Wendy's and four years before McDonald's.
+Since then, Burger King, and its Australian franchise Hungry Jack's have offered a variety of grilled chicken burgers, as have Wendy's and McDonald's.

-Their first grilled chicken sandwich, the BK Broiler, was one of the most successful product introductions in the fast food industry ever.
-It was reformulated as the Chicken Whopper (1992), named after their Whopper Sandwich.
-That was replaced by the BK Baguette (2004), promoted as health-oriented, which was in turn replaced with the larger, meatier TenderGrill sandwich (2005), targeted to more sophisticated, adult customers, notably 24- to 36-year-old males.
+Their first grilled chicken burger, the BK Broiler, was one of the most successful product introductions in the fast food industry ever.
+It was reformulated as the Chicken Whopper (2002), named after their Whopper burger.
+That was replaced by the BK Baguette (2004), promoted as health-oriented, which was in turn replaced with the larger, meatier TenderGrill burger (2005), targeted to more sophisticated, adult customers, notably 24- to 36-year-old males.

 The company sells different variants in different markets, using white meat chicken breast in some regions while using dark meat chicken thighs in others.

 History

 BK Broiler

-Burger King's first broiled chicken sandwich, the BK Broiler, was introduced in 1990.
+Burger King's first broiled chicken burger, the BK Broiler, was introduced in 1990.
 It was made with lettuce, tomato and a dill ranch sauce served on an oat dusted roll.
 At that time, more than 90% of chicken products sold by the major chains were fried.
 By a month after its introduction, it was selling more than a million units per day, and poaching sales from fried chicken chains such as Kentucky Fried Chicken.
-The sandwiches were part of an industry trend towards the diversification of menus with healthier products such as reformulated cooking methods and salads.
-At the time, the sandwich had 379 calories and 18 grams of fat, 10 of which came from the sauce.
+The burgers were part of an industry trend towards the diversification of menus with healthier products such as reformulated cooking methods and salads.
+At the time, the burger had 379 calories and 18 grams of fat, 10 of which came from the sauce.

 The introduction of the BK Broiler was one of the most successful restaurant product launches ever, encouraging the company look into introducing additional products that would match the success of the Broiler.
 Its success helped Burger King increase its profit margin by 47% over the corresponding six-month period in 1989.
 By 1992, sales of the BK Broiler had slowed to half of their peak.

-The company increased the size of the BK Broiler, along with several other sandwiches, in 1998.
+The company increased the size of the BK Broiler, along with several other burgers, in 1998.
 The idea behind the upsizing of the product was to give the customer a sense of value, with a company spokesperson stating "When they [the customer] see a lot, it seems like they're getting a lot for their money, and even if they don't eat it all, they think they're being treated fairly."